NameThatFollows/CIVE/README.md

 # Cards in Virtual Environment (CIVE)
-This project was conceived in March 2017 when two card-game-loving individuals wanted to find a way to play cards without the need for physical cards.
-The idea is to create a flexible platform for tablesets for various card games to take place, even halfway across the world.
+This project was conceived in March 2016 when two card-game-loving individuals wanted to find a way to play cards without the need for physical cards.
+The idea is to create a flexible canvas for any card game to take place, even halfway across the world.